A Law of One's Own: The Inefficacy of the DMCA for Non-Consensual Intimate Media

 In essence, although legislation exists, legal action currently cannot ensure that infringing content will be removed from the internet.
-This is the central pain point of victim-survivors, who fear the reappearance of content online, causing repeated disruption in their lives, including doxxing, harassment, and other kinds of abuses~\cite{mcglynnits2021,ccri2014revenge,citron2020internet,eatonvictim-survivorsnodate}.
-Section 230 grants broad exemptions to online platforms---including those that host pornography, from taking legal responsibility for third-party posts.
-Victim-survivors are unable to take legal action against the platforms that continue to host their infringing content~\cite{uscodesection2302012, cdasection230, gildensexnodate}.
-To this end, scholars have argued that Section 230 is an impediment to justice and should be revised to address these harms~\cite{citron2023fix, citron2020internet}.
-These challenges underscore the need for more effective and nuanced approaches to combating NCIM.
+This is the central pain point of victim-survivors, who fear the reappearance of content online, causing repeated disruption in their lives, including doxxing, harassment, and other kinds of abuses~\cite{mcglynn_its_2021,ccri2014revenge,citron2020internet,eaton2024victim}.
+Section 230's broad exemptions for online platforms have led to severe consequences across multiple domains.
+Not only does it shield websites that host abusive content from legal accountability, but it has also enabled platforms like Facebook to evade responsibility even in cases of facilitating mass atrocities, as evidenced by its role in the genocide of the Rohingya community in Myanmar~\cite{sloss2020section,nourooz2023transitional,johnson2018beyond}.
+In the context of NCIM specifically, victim-survivors are unable to take legal action against the platforms that continue to host their infringing content~\cite{uscode_section_230_2012, cda_section_230, gilden2018sex}.
+To this end, some scholars have argued that Section 230 is an impediment to justice and should be revised to address these harms~\cite{citron2023fix, citron2020internet}.
+Yet at the same time, the American Civil Liberties Union argues that Section 230 helps protect online users First Amendment rights, noting that a world where online platforms were accountable for user-generated content would end online exchanges and discussions~\cite{aclu_section230_2020}.
+These challenges and complexities underscore the need for more effective and nuanced approaches to combating NCIM using the law.